hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

 ## Query Execution Observers

 Torcs uses observers to gather query execution statistics.
 By default there's only one observer registered and active that starts automatically with Torcs: the `HighestResponseTimeRanking`.
-This observer ranks the top 10 slowest queries in the application instance, and provide the details of them.
+This observer ranks the top 10 (default size) slowest queries in the application instance, and provide the details of them.

 The application can register more observers for other uses, and can also enable or disable them programatically, including the default observer.